-Census gangs deployed on each estate who take random frond samples in a pre-determined pattern throughout each estate.
+Census gangs deployed on each estate to take frond samples in a pre-determined pattern throughout the estate.
 These fronds are subjected to insect counts and damage assessments by trained personnel.

 3) Aerial Surveillance

 Regular aerial reconnaissance is carried out to better detect, pre-empt and treat potential outbreaks.